-- 1. Increase/Decrease in NAVPS.
-NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding plus the total number of shares outstanding due to deposit for future subscriptions ("DFFS") and for conversion to shares, if any, as of the end of the reporting day.
+- 1. Increase/Decrease in Net Assets Value Per Share (NAVPS).
+NAVPS is computed by dividing net assets (total assets less total liabilities) by the total number of shares issued and outstanding plus the total number of shares outstanding due to deposit for future subscriptions (DFFS) and for conversion to shares, if any, as of the end of the reporting day.
 Any increase or decrease in NAVPS translates to a prospective capital gain or capital loss, respectively, for the Fund's shareholders. - 2.
+Increase/Decrease in Net Assets Value Per Units (NAVPU).
+NAVPU is computed by dividing net assets (total assets less total liabilities) by the total number of outstanding units, as of the end of the reporting day.
+Any increase or decrease in NAVPU translates to a prospective capital gain or capital loss, respectively, for the Fund's unitholders. - 3.
 Net Investment Income.
 Represents the total earnings of the Fund from its investment securities, less operating expenses and income tax.
-This gauges how efficiently the Fund utilizes its resources in a given time period. - 3.
-Assets Under Management (AUM).
+This gauges how efficiently the Fund has utilized its resources in a given time period. - 4.
+Assets Under Management.
 These are the assets under the Fund's disposal.
-This measures investor confidence (increase/decrease brought about by investor subscriptions/redemptions) as well as the growth of the Fund (increase/decrease brought about by its operational income and market valuation of its assets and liabilities). - 4.
+This measures investor confidence (increase/decrease brought about by investor subscriptions/redemptions) as well as the growth of the Fund (increase/decrease brought about by its operational income and market valuation of its assets and liabilities). - 5.
 Cash Flow.
 Determines whether the Fund was able to achieve the optimal level of liquidity by being able to meet all its scheduled payments, while maintaining at the same time the maximum investments level and minimum cash level.